Welcome to Chalk's guide to taking full advantage of the Instruction Solution as a teacher!

 Note: For some Institutions, when you sign up you will be given a default semester just to get your started!
 Click here to find how to edit your semester's start and end dates, teaching days and the name you would like it to have.

 - This article will help you set up your subjects and sections!
 Subjects are the relatively straight forward.
 You might teach Grade 11 English, Grade 10 English and Grade 12 World History all in the same semester.
 These would get their own subject.
 Sections are when you teach the same Subject to the same Grade but different groups of students.
 For example, you might teach Grade 11 English to two different sets of students at two different times.
-They have the same Curriculum Sets or Standards attached.
+They have the same Curriculum Sets or Standards attached, click here for how to assign Standard Sets to your subjects!
 Therefore you would have 1 Subject of Grade 11 English, but two sections within it.

 - In addition to Subjects and Sections Chalk allows you to add non-teaching blocks to your schedule.
 This is for those blocks of time in your rotation that have meaning but are not instruction related.
 For example, you may put lunch, recess duty, planning time or other important blocks in your timetable as a non-teaching block.

 - Before you can get started on planning your lessons, you'll need to set up your timetable/schedule so that you'll know which lessons to plan for which date and time!

 Continue onto Lesson 2: Lesson Planning and Templates!